ORQ: Complex Analytics on Private Data with Strong Security Guarantees: A composite join-aggregation operator

 \subsection{Supporting aggregations}

-In line~\ref{line:prefixagg} of \textsc{Join-Agg}, join is combined with an aggregation in the same oblivious control flow (\protoPrefixAgg{}).
+In line~\ref{line:prefixagg} of \textsc{JoinAgg}, we execute an aggregation in the same oblivious control flow (\protoPrefixAgg{}) as the join.
 In fact, \ours can evaluate multiple aggregation functions $f_\mathrm{agg}$ with keys $K_a$ on any combination of columns from $L$ and $R$.
 If the query includes aggregations with keys different than $K_a$, an additional invocation of \textsc{TableSort} followed by \protoPrefixAgg{} is necessary.
-In case the join or aggregation key is a prefix of the other, we can sort on the largest prefix in line~\ref{line:sort} of \textsc{Join-Agg} to avoid the extra \textsc{TableSort} call.
+In case the join or aggregation keys are a prefix of the other, we can sort on the largest prefix in line~\ref{line:sort} of \textsc{JoinAgg} to avoid the extra \textsc{TableSort} call.